 Societies are increasingly centralizing their data.
 Does this make them more vulnerable from a cybersecurity perspective?

 The discipline of applied analytics tells us that the bigger the dataset, the more useful it is going to be.
 If, for example, I want to determine the best way to develop and drive investment to a city, or to maximize livability, I need to be able to access data related to different sectors to see where transformation is required.
 In the end, the most efficient way to do this is to federate the data.
 Whether you are a CEO or a president, your number-one responsibility is to make informed decisions.
 By design, or by accident, data will increasingly have to be federated and made available on platforms accessible to both the public and private sectors.
 The more we do this, the better our solutions to problems.
 The key is to ensure proper checks and balances, because the last thing you want is to make the data totally transparent and exposed to manipulation.
 That's the worst-case scenario, and countries have to rise to a correspondingly high standard with the help of the private sector.
 DarkMatter was created with the view that there is so much that the government can do from a digitalization and cybersecurity standpoint, but there has to be a contribution from the private sector.
 We do not see this as a one-sided effort.

 What is the most important thing to keep in mind for companies looking to enter the UAE market and stay resilient?

-Companies coming to the UAE are entering an economy that is highly digitalized.
+Companies coming to the UAE are entering an economy that is highly digitized.
 They need to come in prepared to enter such an ecosystem.
 The bar is already high, so they cannot come in with the traditional ways of doing things.
 They have to have the cybersecurity checks and balances in place, and they need to connect with the relevant agencies.
-You need to develop an understanding of the different players in the ecosystem and know that no one entity has the silver bullet.
+You need to develop an understanding of the different players in the ecosystem, and know that no one entity has the silver bullet.